VinayNoogler000/VINSTAGRAM/README.md

 2. Make the website responsive.
 3. Using Database to store user's data.
 4. Implementing User Authentication.
-5. Adding a Share feature, which will generate a concise link of the posts to share it easily.
+5. Adding a Share feature, which will generate a concise/shortened link of the posts to share it easily.

 ## License